ryedin/site/_heroku/01-introduction.md

 Heroku and Convox are both Platforms-as-a-Service designed around [The Twelve-Factor App methodologies](https://12factor.net/).

 Convox is open-source and built entirely on AWS cloud services.
-It enables you to deploy your apps to your own AWS account for minimum upkeep and maximum control.
+It enables you to deploy your apps to your own AWS account for maximum control.
 Depending on your application and engineering team, migrating an app to Convox could unlock security, reliability, performance, cost and/or operational improvements.

 Many parts of the Heroku platform map directly to Convox: